icambron/timestack/Readme.markdown

 ### License

-Moment.js is freely distributable under the terms of the MIT license.
+Timestack is freely distributable under the terms of the MIT license.

 Copyright (c) 2012 Isaac Cambron